Large mass minimizers for isoperimetric problems with integrable nonlocal potentials: Existence and study of large mass minimizers

 By minimality of $E$, necessarily $\abs{E\setminus B_{1+C\eta(\lambda)^{\frac{1}{n}}}}=0$, which shows the upper inclusion of \cref{existmin:incl}.
-For the other inclusion, one can show, proceeding almost exactly as in Step~1 but using \cref{lem:unionperim} instead of the truncation lemma and the fact that $\calF_{\gamma,G_\lambda}$ decreases by downscaling, that if $E$ is a minimizer of \cref{minrp}, then there exists a set of finite perimeter $\wt{E}$ with mass $\abs{B_1}$ such that
+For the other inclusion, one can show, proceeding almost exactly as in Step~1 but using \cref{lem:unionperim} instead of the truncation lemma and the case $t<1$ of \cref{lem:fscaling}, that if $E$ is a minimizer, then there exists a set of finite perimeter $\wt{E}$ with mass $\abs{B_1}$ such that

-which implies $\abs{B_{1-C\eta(\lambda)^{\frac{1}{n}}}\setminus E}=0$.
-Note that in Step~1 we have possibly translated $E$ to get the upper inclusion, but in fact we can use the same translation for both: indeed, \cref{lem:asym_mass} ensures that there exists $y\in\Ren$ such that